DenLavrov/DL.Plugins/README.md

 ```

-And then triiger a validation by command.
-You can bind to it from your page
+Triger a validation by command.
+You can bind to it from your page passing a property name as a command parameter.
+You can pass IEnumerable of PropertyNames, to validate a set of properties, or null to validate all of proprties.

 ```